Dawn Addams: Career

 Addams' face and physique attracted the attention of talent agents.
 In December 1950, she signed a seven-year contract with Metro-Goldwyn-Mayer studios.
 Her film career began with a role in Night into Morning (1951), and her subsequent MGM films included Singin' in the Rain (1952), Plymouth Adventure (1952), Young Bess (1953) and the female lead opposite Peter Lawford in The Hour of 13 (1952).
 She played David Niven's daughter in The Moon Is Blue (1953).
 She also embarked on a USO tour the same year to help entertain troops in Korea.
 She worked steadily in films during the remainder of the 1950s, including a heavily publicised role as Richard Carlson's model girlfriend in the science fiction film Riders to the Stars (1954) and the female lead opposite actor-director-filmmaker legend Charlie Chaplin in his final comedy to star himself, A King in New York (1957).
 During the 1960s and 1970s, she appeared mainly in British TV shows and French films.

 She was a semi-regular on the instructional series En France (1962) and the leading lady in several episodes of The Saint (1962–69), which starred Roger Moore as Simon Templar.
+In 1968 she guest starred in the episode Handicap Dead of the classic spy-fi series Department S.

 Among her last film credits were two British horror films, The Vampire Lovers (1970) and The Vault of Horror (1973), and she was also a regular in the British sitcom Father, Dear Father (1971–1973).
 One of her last television roles was in the science fiction serial Star Maidens (1977).
 Addams retired in the early 1980s, dividing her remaining years between Europe and the United States.

-On 1 May 2024 the book, Dawn Addams - My Life As Chaplin's Leading Lady - Filming Charles Chaplin's A King in New York - By John Francis Lane.
-Introduction and Afterword by James Pepper, was published by James Pepper Rare Books, Inc., Santa Barbara, California.

 Personal life

-She married Don Vittorio Emanuele Massimo, Prince of Roccasecca, in 1954; the wedding was the subject of a cover story in Life magazine.
+She married Italian nobleman Don Vittorio Emanuele Massimo, Prince of Roccasecca dei Volsci, in 1954; the wedding was the subject of a cover story in Life magazine.
 Their son, Prince Stefano, married Atalanta Foxwell, daughter of film producer Ivan Foxwell and Lady Edith (Lambart), granddaughter of the 9th Earl of Cavan.